New user sign up using AWS Builder ID

 - You incorrectly specified the cron expression format in the scheduled action.

-- You used AWS CloudFormation or AWS Cloud Development Kit (AWS CDK) to manually update the task count and entered the wrong value.
+- You used AWS CloudFormation or AWS Cloud Development Kit (AWS CDK) to manually update the desired task count and entered the wrong value.

 Resolution

-Note: If you receive errors when you run AWS Command Line Interface (AWS CLI) commands, then see Troubleshoot AWS CLI errors.
+Note: If you receive errors when you run AWS Command Line Interface (AWS CLI) commands, then see Troubleshooting errors for the AWS CLI.
 Also, make sure that you're using the most recent AWS CLI version.

 Troubleshoot CloudWatch alarms and scaling policies